- Afterpay and ZipPay have cornered the market for popular ‘buy now pay later’ options.

 If you’re linking your Afterpay or ZipPay account to a credit card, you could find yourself taking a double hit on fees and extending your financial pain if you can’t keep up with repayments.

-There are alternatives to Afterpay and Zip.
-Check out our comparison of buy now pay later services here.
+If you are looking for alternatives to Afterpay and Zip, check out our comparison of buy now pay later services here or read our guides for Afterpay vs. Humm, Klarna, and LatitudePay for an in-depth feature review.

 Is it better to pay with a credit card?